adamgordonbell/password_generator/article.md

     print(f"Cleanup complete. {deleted_count} entries removed.")
 ```

-To run this job on a schedule, I simply create a separate service in Railway with its own `Railway.toml` file:
+To run this job on a schedule, I create a separate service in Railway with its own `Railway.toml` file:

 ```toml
 [build]